mkijowski/CyberRaider2018-Fall/challenges.md

 ##### Flag 5 - lost
-This flag is hidden somewhere in the **lost** directory.
+This flag is hidden somewhere in the **lost** directory in a file that is exactly 503 bytes.
-Still need to hide this flag and determine how to find it...
 ###### Helpful commands
 `cd, ls, cat, file, find, du`